TimKDJ/jasp-desktop/syntax-revised.md

 #### Package Eco-system
 A number of packages need to be created with distinct sets of functionality.
 Doing so, will ensure people can check the namespace and only find a coherent set of functions (e.g., `descriptives()` and `reliability()` will be together, but not `hasErrors()`).
 Furthermore, this will ensure we can easily update separate components, without users having to reinstall everything when something unrelated to what they do (i.e., develop, or run analyses) changes.
 - `jasp`: A package that bundles all the R analyses in one namespace.
 Installs all the required R analysis packages that are created by the JASP team.
 Exports only the analysis functions and the functions for the filter and column computation.
 The benefit of this approach is that users only need to know about a single package, only need to install packages once and it becomes clear from looking at the `jasp` namespace which analyses are available.
 External modules can be installed as separate R packages.
-- `jaspAnalysis` (or `jaspCore`, `jaspBackbone`, ...): A package that contains all the building blocks for creating a JASP R analysis.
+- `jaspBase` (or `jaspCore`, `jaspBackbone`, ...): A package that contains all the building blocks for creating a JASP R analysis.
 This is basically a combination of jaspResults and the convenience functions such as those found in common.R and commonerrorcheck.R.
 - `jaspGraphs`: A package that handles all our plotting needs.
 - `jaspTools`: A package that aids an R analysis developer with the creation of their JASP R analysis.
 It exports functions related to the creation of an JASP-R package skeleton, the handling of translations, creation of a wrapper, etc.

 #### Analysis (Environment)
 To ensure analyses can be run from R,
-- The `jaspAnalysis` package needs to provide drop-in replacements for the cpp functions defined in `jasprcpp.cpp` (e.g., `encodeColNamesStrict`).
+- The `jaspBase` package needs to provide drop-in replacements for the cpp functions defined in `jasprcpp.cpp` (e.g., `encodeColNamesStrict`).
-- The `jaspAnalysis` package needs to make column encoding available to ensure that when an analysis works in JASP it will also work in R.
+- The `jaspBase` package needs to make column encoding available to ensure that when an analysis works in JASP it will also work in R.
-- The `jaspAnalysis` package needs to make the `jaspResults` object assignable to a variable, in this way users can run multiple analyses.
+- The `jaspBase` package needs to make the `jaspResults` object assignable to a variable, in this way users can run multiple analyses.
 - Each analysis must be able to correctly deal with receiving data directly through the `dataset`.

 #### Result Structure